 Properly stored Viagra typically maintains its potency for 2-3 years.
 However, expired medication may lose effectiveness and should be discarded properly.

-Can I take Viagra if I don’t have Erictile Dysfunction?
+Can I take Viagra if I don’t have Erectile Dysfunction?

 Taking Viagra without erectile dysfunction isn’t recommended.
 While it likely won’t cause immediate harm in healthy individuals, unnecessary use could potentially lead to psychological dependence or unrealistic expectations about sexual performance.